akk0ga/yourMouseHasAHeart/README.md

 # Your mouse has a heart !
-You are horrible with your mouse, and she's doing nightmare of you every night !
+You are horrible with your mouse, and she's doing nightmare about you every night !

 # Description
 This program get the axes of your mouse and in some situation says something example when